erikglee/HBCD_CBRAIN_PROCESSING/docs/source/boutiques_descriptors.rst

 that can be used to configure processing.

-Boutiques descriptors are how CBRAIN can create a consistent interface interacting with a wide variety of pipelines.
-On the CBRAIN web-interface, the options for processing are automatically configured in a convenient way for users via utilities like drop-down menus, text fields, and check-boxes.
+Boutiques descriptors are how CBRAIN can create a consistent interface for interacting with a wide variety of pipelines.
+On the CBRAIN web portal, the options for processing are automatically configured in a convenient way for users via utilities like drop-down menus, text fields, and check-boxes.
-Because of the complexity and scale of HBCD processing, we instead interact with CBRAIN (and the Boutiques descriptors within CBRAIN) via CBRAIN's API interface.
+Because of the complexity and scale of HBCD processing, we instead interact with CBRAIN (and the Boutiques descriptors within CBRAIN) via CBRAIN's API.
 In either case, the "descriptor" for a given tool will determine how arguments from a user are conveyed to a container for processing purposes.

 In this section of the documentation, we describe some of the relevant details of Boutiques descriptors that are useful for understanding HBCD processing.